HyxGit666/EE6008/README.md

 training_HEYU.py can train and evalute different models one by one and see the results.

 training_figure.py train all models at the same time and give the figure the loss, mae and mse decrease during the training process.

+ RF and KNN.ipynb train and evaluate the RF and KNN models one by one and see the results.